massalabs/docs/docs/smart-contract/code/as-sdk.md

 ## Contract

-The Contract namespace includes functions for interacting with other smart contract functions and manipulating their bytecode.
-This namespace is particularly useful for creating new smart contracts and sending messages to existing ones.
+The Contract namespace includes functions to interact with other smart contract functions and manipulate their bytecode.
+This namespace is particularly useful to create new smart contracts and send messages to existing ones.
 For more information on this namespace, see the [AS-SDK Contract documentation](https://as-sdk.docs.massa.net/modules/Contract.html) or take a [tour of its functionalities](todo).

 ## OpDatastore